minhuyen/intoidi/README.md

+#MezzanineOpenshift#

 The latest Mezzanine with Django configured to work on Redhat Openshift (http://openshift.redhat.com).

+##Quick info##

+The concept is to merge 3 sources together:

+  1. openshift python application project files
+  2. adjustements from this repo (incl.
+Mezzanine template project files)
+  3. your creations within Mezzanine project

+The principles:

+ - minimum adjustements needed
+ - being able to run the application on local dev PC and life environment without file juggling

+##Quick intro##

+(full instructions bellow)

-Copy you mezzanine project files under wsgi directory.
+Copy you mezzanine project files under wsgi directory and git push or sftp your changes to Openshift.

 Under wsgi subfolder you can safely replace all files except: